Seasonal Campaigns in Hours With AI Food Styling Playbooks

 The core blocks of a seasonal playbook

-Use this checklist as you build your first seasonal playbook in Yummify:
+Use this checklist as you build your first seasonal playbook in Yummify with food styling templates:

 - Seasonal summary: goal, dates, hero dishes, key segments